h3abionet/chipimputation/docs/configs.md

     * Runs locally and expects all software to be installed and available on the `PATH`.
 * `singularity`
     * A generic configuration profile to be used with [Singularity](http://singularity.lbl.gov/)
-    * Pulls software from singularity-hub
+    * Pulls container quay.io/h3abionet_org/imputation_tools from http://quay.io/h3abionet_org
 * `docker`
     * A generic configuration profile to be used with [Docker](http://docker.com/)
-    * Pulls software from dockerhub: [`nfcore/imp`](http://hub.docker.com/r/nfcore/imp/)
+    * Pulls container quay.io/h3abionet_org/imputation_tools from http://quay.io/h3abionet_org
 * `conda`
     * A generic configuration profile to be used with [conda](https://conda.io/docs/)
     * Pulls most software from [Bioconda](https://bioconda.github.io/)
+    * Note that not all tools needed for this pipeline are available through conda.
+This is the case of `Minimac4` for instance.
 * `test`
     * A profile with a complete configuration for automated testing
     * Includes links to test data so needs no other parameters
     * This will copy the test configuration file into your current directory
-* `none`
-    * No configuration at all.
-Useful if you want to build your own config from scratch and want to avoid loading in the default `base` config profile (not recommended).

 ### `--target_datasets`
 Use this to specify the location of your input FastQ files.
 For example: